stoianmihail/Netzwerk/README.md

 # $\textcolor{#0065bd}{\texttt{Netzwerk}}$

-A collection of state-of-the-art contraction ordering algorithms
+A collection of state-of-the-art contraction ordering algorithms.
+Plug-in for [`opt_einsum`](https://github.com/dgasmith/opt_einsum) and [`cotengra`](https://github.com/jcmgray/cotengra).
+- Optimal and near-optimal algorithms for several classes of tensor networks
+- Based on the latest research in contraction ordering and database join ordering
+- Careful C++ implementations

 ## Description